 Add milestone highlights #

 A product roadmap, especially the one for a significant new product or feature launch, is likely to cover a lot of information.
-If you want to hold your reader's attention, you need to make the document skimmable.
+If you want to hold your teammates' attention, you need to make the document skimmable.

 The modern human is increasingly busier and more overloaded with information than ever, and our attention spans have decreased as a result.
 We're used to skimming over headlines in our social media feeds, and quickly scanning through any articles we do click on.

-Add visual hierarchy to your roadmap by pinpointing the salient points you need readers to focus on and highlighting them.
+Add visual hierarchy to your roadmap by pinpointing the salient points you need team members to focus on and highlighting them.
 You can achieve this in a number of ways - you can use bold or italics, break sections down to include more subheadings, or underline key phrases so they are immediately noticeable, as you can see in the example below.

 What you will also have noticed is that these highlights don’t only extend to headings or subheadings; you could emphasize different words and phrases within the body text of your product roadmap.
-This will ensure that your readers know exactly what is the most pertinent information they need to get from that section.
+This will ensure that your teammates know exactly what is the most pertinent information they need to get from that section.

 Add calls to action #